juiproject/jui-stack/docs/cpt_patterns.md

 }
 ```

+However you will need to implement any conditional checking, adornment management (or any other standard support feature for fragments) yourself.

 #### Build method (with children)

+*The comments related to the creation of a parent and treatment of adornments for the non-child case apply equally for the child case.*

 With children (the build method is for illustration so as to emphasise that you need to call the super method to include the children, for this you need to pass the target element):